1907–08 New Zealand rugby tour of Australia and Great Britain: 1907–08 in England and Wales

-The Test Matches
+The test matches

 Wales

 New Year's Day saw the touring party head to Wales for their first international match.
 Aberdare Athletic Ground was the venue of the first ever rugby league international on 1 January 1908, played between Wales and New Zealand.
 The New Zealand Rugby League later recognised this match as New Zealand's first test match.
 Aberdare had been chosen for the venue as it could hold a larger capacity than Merthyr, in the end 20,000 Welshmen turned up.
 The Welsh side contained a former Welsh amateur international as well as several players who had been playing in the Northern Union for years.

 New Zealand led the match 8–3 at halftime but the Welsh came back and Dai Jones scored a try with only minutes to go that put the Welsh 9–8 in front.
 Dick Wynyard then dropped a pass in front of the try line and the Welsh won the first international rugby league match.

 The day after the game the touring party left Wales, heading back to Kingston upon Hull for their second visit, this time to play the Hull Kingston Rovers.
 The All Blacks somewhat rebounded, winning 6–3 in a tightly fought contest.
 Reaching the business end of the tour, the New Zealanders next headed north to play the representative Cumberland side.
 Here they were defeated 21–9 after resting several key players for the international against England.